 Our doctors has studied under leading methylation and genetic doctors including Dr. Kendal Stewart and Dr. J Dunn, who’s work is based on genetic research done by Amy Yasko, PhD.
 She is passionate about learning the latest technology used for genetic analysis and epi-gentics using functional nutrition.
 She offers genetic SNP (defect) testing in her practice, or can use the 23andme.com data to analyze where genetics may be the underlying issue with her patients.
 With this knowledge, she was able to get on the right supplements to heal herself and now is passionate about helping others do the same

 Many offices charge thousands to test the MTHFR gene defects.
 We offer Genetic Testing in our office with the analysis for $705.00 through Genomix Labs.
 This it the preferable lab as it is the most time and cost effective.
-This test includes 26 possible SNPs, including both MTHFR SNPs.
+This test includes 55 possible SNPs, including both MTHFR SNPs.
 Click here to order your kit.

 To learn more about our lab listen to a podcast on Genetic Testing.

-***We can analyze outside genetic reports as well (23 and ME (Only IF IT WAS RUN BEFORE SEPTEMBER 17th 2017) and formulate your specific protocol, it does take longer.
+***We can analyze outside genetic reports such as 23 and ME (Only IF IT WAS RUN BEFORE SEPTEMBER 17th 2017) and formulate your specific protocol, it does take longer.
 This is a separate appointment listed in our scheduling software as 23 AND ME ANALYSIS APPOINTMENT.
 More info here.